Bowling: Pins

-Bowling pins are the target of the bowling ball in pin bowling variations.
-The size and shape of pins vary but are generally cylindrical and widens where the ball strikes the pin.
-Tenpin bowling pins are the largest and heaviest, weighing 3 lb 6 oz.
-Duckpins are shorter and squatter than standard tenpins and candlepins are the tallest at 15+3/4 in, but only 2+15/16 in wide and 2 lb 8 oz in weight.
+Bowling pins are the target of a bowling ball in pin bowling.
+The size and shape of pins vary, but are generally cylindrical and wider where the ball strikes the pin.
+Tenpin-bowling pins are the largest and heaviest, weighing 3 lb 6 oz.
+Duckpins are shorter and squatter than standard tenpins; candlepins are the tallest at 15+3/4 in, but are only 2+15/16 in wide and 2 lb 8 oz in weight.

-Bowling pins are constructed by gluing blocks of rock maple wood into the approximate shape, and then turning on a lathe.
-After the lathe shapes the pin, it is coated with a plastic material, painted, and covered with a glossy finish.
+Bowling pins are constructed by gluing blocks of maple into the approximate shape, and turning them on a lathe.
+After the lathe shapes the pin, it is coated with plastic, painted, and covered with a glossy finish.
 Because of the scarcity of suitable wood, bowling pins can be made from approved synthetics.
-Currently there are synthetic pins sanctioned for play in five-pin, duckpin, and candlepin.
-There is one synthetic tenpin model approved by the USBC.
+Sanctioned synthetic pins exist for five-pin, duckpin, and candlepin bowling, and one synthetic tenpin model is approved by the USBC.
 When hit by the ball, synthetic pins usually sound different from wooden pins.

-The USBC indicated that, effective 1 August 2023, it is certifying string pinsetters and string pin bowling as an independent category of equipment and competition separate from conventional free-fall pinsetters.
-USBC lab data indicated strike percentage on string pin bowling is 7.1% lower, causing the USBC to plan additional testing to determine whether a scoring conversion should be created between the categories.
+The USBC said that effective 1 August 2023, it would certify string pinsetters and string-pin bowling as a category of equipment and competition independent from conventional free-fall pinsetters.
+USBC lab data indicated that the strike percentage of string-pin bowling is 7.1 percent lower, and the organization planned additional testing to determine whether a scoring conversion should exist between the categories.
 String pinsetters are less expensive and easier to maintain, motivating bowling centers to phase them in.

 Shoes

-Bowling centers maintain bowling shoes for rental to patrons, to prevent damage to lane approaches.
+To prevent damage to lane approaches from street shoes, bowling centers have bowling shoes for rental to patrons.

-The sole of the non-sliding shoe is generally made of rubber for traction, while the sole of the sliding shoe is made of a smooth material allowing a smooth slide into the release.
-Bowling shoes can be bought, and may be rented from bowling centers.
-Wet or dirty soles may not slide properly and could damage the approach surface.
+The sole of the non-sliding shoe is generally made of rubber for traction; the sole of the sliding shoe is made of a smooth material, allowing a slide into the release.
+Bowling shoes may be purchased, and may be rented from bowling centers.
+Wet or dirty soles may not slide properly, and could damage the approach surface.

 Scoring

 A standard game of tenpin bowling consists of 10 frames, with a maximum of two rolls in each of the first nine frames and three in the tenth.
-A strike occurs when the bowler knocks down all 10 pins on the first roll; if this occurs in any of the first nine frames, the frame ends immediately without a second roll being taken.
-A spare occurs if the bowler leaves any pins standing after the first roll, then knocks them all down on the second.
-In any given frame, the bowler scores one point for every pin knocked down; a spare or strike awards one extra point for each pin knocked down on the next one or two rolls, respectively.
-In the tenth frame, the bowler gets one extra roll for making a spare, or two for a strike.
-The highest possible score for a single game is 300, achieved by rolling 12 consecutive strikes (a "perfect game").
+For a strike, the bowler knocks down all 10 pins on the first roll; if this occurs in the first nine frames, the frame ends without a second roll.
+A spare occurs if the bowler leaves any pins standing after the first roll and knocks them all down on the second.
+In a frame, the bowler scores one point for every pin knocked down; a spare or strike awards one extra point for each pin knocked down on the next one or two rolls, respectively.
+In the tenth frame, the bowler gets one extra roll for making a spare and two for a strike.
+The highest possible score for a game is 300, achieved by rolling 12 consecutive strikes (a perfect game).